 Neutron-Star Mergers

-Electromagnetic precursors signals from neutron-star mergers.
+Electromagnetic precursors from neutron-star mergers.

 Magnetar Flares